eBay Tips

 The Trainers £100 rule

-Trainers (Men's and Women's Shoes > Trainers) have a unique fee rule that catches sellers out repeatedly.
-The default FVF is the Clothes & Shoes base rate of 11.9%, but if the item price (excluding postage) is £100 or more, the entire transaction flips to 7%.
-There's no band — it's a clean threshold flip.
+Trainers (Men's and Women's Shoes > Trainers) have their own rule.
+The default FVF is the Clothes & Shoes base rate of 11.9%.
+But if the item price (postage excluded) is £100 or more, the whole sale flips to 7%.
+No band — a clean threshold flip.

 eBay UK Trainers £100 fee threshold — a trainer priced at £99 with £4.99 postage is charged 11.9% Final Value Fee on £103.99 = £12.37.
 The same trainer priced at £100 with £4.99 postage is charged 7% Final Value Fee on £104.99 = £7.35.
 A £1 price increase saves £5.02 in fees.
 Applies to Men's & Women's Shoes > Trainers; threshold is on item price only, postage excluded.